slowkow/snpsea/doc/SNPsea_manual.md

 Type    Genes  Conditions  Species                     Reference
 ----    -----  ----------  -------                     ---------
-Affy    17581  79 tissues  homo sapiens                [GeneAtlas 2004][GSE1133]
+Affy    17581  79 tissues  homo sapiens                [GeneAtlas 2004][GeneAtlas]
-Affy    15139  249 cells   mus musculus                [ImmGen 2012][GSE15907]
+Affy    15139  249 cells   mus musculus                [ImmGen 2012][ImmGen]
 CAGE    18502  533 cells   homo sapiens                [FANTOM5 2014][FANTOM5]
 Binary  19111  1751 terms  homo sapiens, mus musculus  [Gene Ontology] 2013, [Homologene]

 #### GeneAtlas2004.gct.gz

-Gene expression data for 79 human tissues from [GSE1133].
+Gene expression data for 79 human tissues from [GSE1133][GeneAtlas].
 We averaged the expression values for tissue replicates.
 For each gene, we selected the single probe with the largest minimum value.
 Finally, we converted the file to [GCT] format.

 > Su AI et al. A gene atlas of the mouse and human protein-encoding
 > transcriptomes.
 Proc Natl Acad Sci U S A, 2004 Apr 9;101(16):6062-7.
-> [PubMed][GSE1133]
+> [PubMed][GeneAtlas]

 #### GO2013.gct.gz

-A [GCT] formatted gene matrix with 1s and 0s indicating presence or absence of genes in Gene Ontology annotations.
+A [GCT] formatted gene matrix with 1,751 annotation terms (1s and 0s indicating presence or absence of the gene in a Gene Ontology term).

 We downloaded the OBO file from [Gene Ontology] (data-version: 2013-06-29, CVS revision: 9700).